 - The TPS is not providing a varying voltage signal when manually opening the throttle plate.

 - The TPS is being fed 5 Volts DC.

-Therefore, you can conclude that the TP Sensor is bad and needs to be replaced (and that this will solve the TP sensor code lighting up the check engine light).
+Therefore, you can conclude that the TP Sensor is bad and needs to be replaced.

-...then this indicates a problem with either your Jeep's PCM (internal fault/problem) or an open in the wire between the TPS harness connector and the PCM's harness connector
+CASE 2: The multimeter DID NOT show 11 to 12 Volts.
+Recheck your connections and repeat the test.
+If your multimeter still doesn't show the indicated voltage, then this indicates a problem with either the PCM (internal fault/problem) or an open in the wire between the TPS and the PCM itself.

 Although testing these two conditions are beyond the scope of this article, you have now eliminated the throttle position sensor (TPS) on your Honda as being the cause of the problem and/or the TPS Diagnostic Trouble Code (DTC) lighting up the check engine light (CEL).